bvalosek/billy-sql-postgres/README.md

 app.config('postgres.url', 'posgres://user:pw@127.0.0.1:5432');
 ```

+The postgres client, provided by the [pg
-The postgres client is available as `postgres`
+module](https://github.com/brianc/node-postgres/wiki/Client), is available to
+any injected objects as `postgres`:

 ```javascript
 app.service(function(postgres) {